-- Use encryption on the data transferred in the WLAN.
-Activate the strongest possible encryption method available to you ((802.11i with AES, TKIP or WEP) and enter the appropriate keys or passphrases into the access point and the WLAN clients. - The passphrases for 802.11i or WPA do not have to be changed quite so regularly as new keys are generated for each connection anyway.
+Use encryption on the data transferred in the WLAN.
+Activate the strongest possible encryption method available to you ((802.11i with AES, TKIP or WEP) and enter the appropriate keys or passphrases into the access point and the WLAN clients.

+- The passphrases for 802.11i or WPA do not have to be changed quite so regularly as new keys are generated for each connection anyway.
 This is not the only reason that the encryption with 802.11i/AES or WPA/TKIP is so much more secure than the now obsolete WEP method.
-If you use WEP to be compatible to legacy WLAN clients regularly change the WEP key in your access point. - If the data is of a high security nature, further improvements include additionally authenticating the client with the 802.1x method ('802.1x / EAP' → page 112) or activate an additional encryption of the WLAN connection as used for VPN tunnels ('IPSec over WLAN' → page 113).
+If you use WEP encryption to maintain compatibility with older WLAN clients, regularly change the WEP key in your access point. - If the data is of a high security nature, further improvements include additionally authenticating the client with the 802.1x method ('802.1x / EAP' →page 113) or activate an additional encryption of the WLAN connection as used for VPN tunnels ('IPSec over WLAN' →page 114).
 In special cases, a combination of these two mechanisms is possible.